Magnetic Polarisability of Octet Baryons via Lattice QCD: Simulation Details

 The quark source is constructed using three-dimensional, gauge-invariant Gaussian smearing~\cite{gusken:1990:smearing}.
 In the process of smearing, we use stout-links~\cite{morningstar:2003linksmearing} as described above.

 At all quark masses, $\alpha=0.7$ is used for the Gaussian smearing.
 The number of gauge-invariant Gaussian smearing sweeps considered is quark mass dependent, with smaller numbers of sweeps associated with heavier quark masses.
-In tuning the smearing to optimise the onset of early effective-mass plateaus~\cite{bignell2020nucleon}, 150 through 350 sweeps are utilised.
+In tuning the smearing to optimize the onset of early effective-mass plateaus~\cite{bignell2020nucleon}, 150-350 sweeps are utilized.